RedKite47/RedKite47/README.md

 -->

-- 💬 I'm new to GitHub :)
+- 🌸 My name's Hana
-- 🎓 I'm in my fourth year of a degree apprenticeship studying Digital Technology
+- 🖥 I'm in my fourth year of a Degree Apprenticeship studying Digital Technology Solutions
+- 🎓 I also have a Degree in Sociology with Criminology
-- 🔭 I’m currently working on a Noughts & Crosses game in JavaScript and HTML, and building an IoT prototype using Python and Raspberry Pi/CrowPi
+- ✏ I’m currently working on a Noughts & Crosses game in JavaScript, and building an IoT prototype using a Raspberry Pi/CrowPi
-- 📚 I'm currently studying Python, HTML, CSS, Javascript and SQL
+- 📚 I'm studying Python, HTML, CSS, Javascript and SQL
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm an expert at turning it off and on again

 <!--
 - 👯 I’m looking to collaborate on ...